codeacme17/examor/README.md

   </a>
 </p>

+> **Warning**
+> The project is currently in its early stages, and there are several issues and bugs that require attention and resolution.
+Your valuable input and feedback are highly encouraged as they will contribute to the ongoing improvement of this project.
+Your collaboration is greatly appreciated!

 <p>
   <strong>
    A website application that allows you to take exams based on your knowledge notes.
 Let you really remember what you have learned and written 🧠.